nickbalestra/nickbalestra.github.io/_posts/2015-07-26-build-a-simple-api-server-with-node.markdown

 ## Final thoughts and resources.

 Node is an awesome little beast that doesn't do much by itself but provide us with the right tools to build powerful backends.
-Much of the boiler plate I went through in the post can be avoided by relying on frameworks like [express.js](http://expressjs.com).Obviously, express come packed with much moar awesomeness then that, give it a spin if you have't already.
+Much of the boiler plate I went through in the post can be avoided by relying on frameworks like [express.js](http://expressjs.com).Obviously, express come packed with much moar awesomeness then that, give it a spin if you haven't already.

 [Download this blog post code](https://gist.github.com/nickbalestra/5c904e9cbe218ec6649c)